puppup420247-org/EdgeEnterprise/edgeenterprise/browser-policies/en-US/microsoft-edge-policies.md

   ### TabFreezingEnabled
   #### Allow freezing of background tabs
-  >Supported Versions: Microsoft Edge on Windows and Mac since version 79 or later
+  >Supported Versions: Microsoft Edge on Windows since version 79 or later

   #### Description
   Controls whether Microsoft Edge can freeze tabs that are in the background for at least 5 minutes.